5 of my favourite walks near Ambleside and Windermere

 tarn hows walk best route lake district

-Tarn Hows is a lovely and very accessible walk not too far from Lake Windemere and is classic Lake District.
-Its a short drive from Windermere and if you want an easy low level walk – then this is the one to do.
+Tarn Hows is a lovely and very accessible walk not too far from Lake Windemere and is classic Lake District territory.
+It’s a short drive from Windermere and if you want an easy low level walk – then this is the one to do.

 5